NOVA-Team/docs/docs/Mod Development/NOVA Gradle.md

 ### Setting up
 After customising the files in your template project, pop up a terminal and `cd` to the project directory.

+#### Idea
 When you are in your project directory use `./gradlew idea` on linux or `gradlew idea` on windows to generate IDEA project files.
-Eclipse is unfortunately not supported at this time, you will have to ask in IRC.
-**TODO: Add instructions for eclipse.**

 After it has generated these files, open the `.ipr` IDEA Project file in IDEA.
-You should see some run configurations added correcponding to the wrapper profiles in the `build.gradle`.
+You should see some run configurations added corresponding to the wrapper profiles in the `build.gradle`.

+#### Eclipse
+If you are using eclipse instead of IDEA, you will have to run `gradle eclipse` and import the generated project into a new or existing workspace.
+No run configurations will be gerated, so you will have to use the [gradle plugin for eclipse](http://projects.eclipse.org/projects/tools.buildship) to run the wrapper gradle tasks (e.g. `run17Client`).

 ### IDEA Bugs (on windows)
 ```